 Superhydrophobicity comes from the amplification of surface chemistry effects by the small-scale roughness of the surface.
-A surface that is water-fearing becomes super water-fearing when it is made into a foam, but if that water-fearing surface chemistry can be switched off the foam becomes a super-sponge.
+One example of this is a that a hydrophobic surface can become superhydrophobic when it is made into a foam.
+However, if it is possible to switch off the water-fearing surface chemistry, the foam will become a super-sponge and absorb water rather than repel it.

 Read more about these experiments in the publication list below.
 This effect is described by Nature as a super-sponge with a super-slurp.